alexpacheco/bc_osc_rstudio_server/README.md

 Modifications made for CHPC's notchpeak-shared partition.

+As of Nov19 using Virginia Tech's R containers, as compared to previously used OSC's.
+The main reason for this is that VT includes some commonly used R packages in the container so users don't have to install them, and, they have different containers for different needs (Bioinformatics, Geospatial).

+The containers are at: [https://hub.docker.com/u/rsettlag](https://hub.docker.com/u/rsettlag) VT's OOD apps are at: [https://github.com/rsettlage/ondemand2](https://github.com/rsettlage/ondemand2)

 ## Prerequisites

 This Batch Connect app requires the following software be installed on the